Power Tool for Runner |

 Power Tool for Runner is a data field for Garmin watches that allows:

-It is possible to to connect to the power device through the firmware or directly through an ANT+ connection.
+It is possible to connect to the power device through the firmware or directly through an ANT+ connection.

-The direct connection should be used on watches that does not support power sensors (like the FR245).
+The direct connection should be used on watches that do not support power sensors (like the FR245).
 In this case, set “Power Device Source” to “ANT+” and eventually specify explicitly the ANT+ device ID.

 For watches that support power devices, set “Power Device Source” to “Integrated” and bind the sensor directly using the sensor discover function of the watch.